 (i) the quantity does not exceed the quantity of dangerous goods of that type that may be transported in a passenger train in accordance with Chapter 9 of the ADG Code; or

-(ii) the transport of the goods is authorized by the rail operator.
+(ii) the transport of the goods is authorised by the rail operator.

 Penalty: $1 000.